 - Satisfactory completion of the Wayne State University English language proficiency requirements.

-- Participation in an on-site, face-to-face interview.
+- Participation in an interview.

 - Students who are offered admission to the PharmD program will have a Criminal Background Check performed by Certiphi, Inc. through PharmCAS.
 Matriculation into the program will depend on the results of that check.